Juan Boria: International fame

 In 1950, he traveled to Havana, Cuba under the recommendation of "Diplo" and Luis Palés Matos.
 He planned to stay there for 15 days but was so sought after that he ended up staying two months.
 He followed with travels to the Dominican Republic, Colombia, Venezuela, Spain, and Portugal, as well as New York, where he headlined at the Teatro Puerto Rico, and other cities in the United States.
 Afterward, he alternated his artistic activities with his job as a teacher in Río Piedras.

 In 1954, Boria debuted in television on the show Tribuna del Arte from Telemundo.
 He also performed in La Taberna India with "Diplo."
 He followed with his debut in film in 1964 in the Mexican/Puerto Rican film Mientras Puerto Rico duerme, directed by Julián Soler.
 He also appeared in several short films produced by the Division of Community Education.

 From 1965 he traveled several cultural centers, schools, and public squares in Puerto Rico reciting at events sponsored by the Puerto Rican Culture Institute.
 He also participated at the Cultural Olympics in 1979.

 Recognitions

 In October, 1980, the 7th Festival of Bomba y Plena celebrated in his hometown of Dorado was dedicated to him.
 Also, the show Nuestra Noche that same year was held in his honor.
 The show was celebrated in the Roberto Clemente Coliseum and featured singers like Wilkins, Haciendo Punto en Otro Son, and others.

 In 1983, the mayor of Dorado, Alfonso López Chaar, acquired the Juana de Arco Theater at the entrance of the town and renamed it as Juan Boria Theater.
 On November 1, 1984, Boria himself presented his first show at the theater.

 Boria retired from teaching in 1974.
 Afterward, he started his own shop in Cupey.

 Boria died May 29, 1995, in Río Piedras, Puerto Rico.

-Personal life

-Boria married Emérita Rodríguez in 1941 with whom he had two daughters: Norma and Zayda.
-He also had another son: Cruz Amanda, his oldest daughter.